joeldavidson1/Nutrition-API-APP/README.md

 The application will be connected to the already cloud-published API with Azure.
 If you wanted to test the API locally, the URL would have to be changed to the local URL running the API in `helper.py`.

-Follow the instructions which are shown on the welcome page to obtain your API key so you can use the various features in the application.
+Follow the instructions that are shown on the welcome page to obtain your API key so you can use the various features in the application.

 ## `locust.py`
-**DO NOT** perform this load test with the published API as it will incur costs to the developer due to vast amount of API calls.
+**DO NOT** perform this load test with the published API as it will incur costs to the developer due to the vast amount of API calls.

 These are load tests that test the efficiency and performance of the API utilising the Python library [`locust`](https://locust.io).
 If you would like to run the load tests of the API, firstly please ensure the API is up and running locally.
 Next, navigate to: